cozy-creator/aptos-staking/README.md

 ### What This is

 This module is intended to be the standard for all validator-operators and stakers on Aptos.
-Having a single Shared Stake Pool module will make compsability easier.
+Having a single Shared Stake Pool module will make composability easier.
+This is built for staking protocols (liquid staking, derivative stake tokens) to be built on top of.

+It's best if this module is eventually merged into the aptos-core, and replaces the stake module.

 ### Why We Made This: